Tea lady: Current role

 Tea ladies still exist in the National Health Service (NHS) though the job of tea attendant is no longer restricted to women workers.
 Some hospital tea trolleys are operated by the Royal Voluntary Service.
 Patients often comment on the tea ladies, and how their care made a hospital stay more bearable.

 Media

-In the past they were often used as stereotypical figures in British comedy, with a tea lady usually portrayed as a harassed, overweight, middle aged woman in a uniform and cap, or as a very pretty recipient of all sorts of lewd comments from the workforce, as in the film Carry On at Your Convenience (1971).
+In the past Tea Ladies were often upheld as virtues of womanhood, in British comedy, with a tea lady usually portrayed as a jocular, humorous, well rounded, middle aged woman in a uniform and cap, or as a very pretty young women gaining appreciative comments from her co-workers, as in the film Carry On at Your Convenience (1971).

-In Australia, a sitcom called The Tea Ladies aired in 1978.
+In Australia, a sitcom called The Tea Ladies aired on Melbourne's ATV-0 in 1978.
+Starring Pat McDonald and Sue Jones, it was set in the staff canteen at Canberra's Parliament House and featured topical humour referencing real-life politicians.

 Tea ladies in general were a frequent target of illusory "cuts" and "economies" in Yes Minister, frequently conjured up by Nigel Hawthorne's character Sir Humphrey Appleby, but a tea lady was only once seen onscreen during the whole five-series run of the show, sharing a lift with Jim Hacker and Sir Humphrey Appleby in the episode "The Skeleton in the Cupboard" (1982).

 The 2003 film Love Actually featured Martine McCutcheon as tea lady at 10 Downing Street.